VladimirSiv/VladimirSiv.github.io/_posts/2021-12-01-dicom-file-format-basics.md

-- Header, also known as DICOM File Meta Information, includes a preamble, followed by 128 byte File Preamble, followed by 4 byte DICOM prefix, followed by the File Meta Elements which include elements such as the TransferSyntaxUID (which is every important for understanding the file format).
+- Header, also known as DICOM File Meta Information, includes a preamble, followed by 128 byte File Preamble, followed by 4 byte DICOM prefix, followed by the File Meta Elements which include elements such as the TransferSyntaxUID (which is very important for understanding the file format).

 - Data Set is a collection of Data Elements.